 Guarding against the threat within

-All too often, business owners fail to realize that the end users within their own environment are the biggest security concerns.
+All too often, business owners fail to realize that the end-users within their environment are the biggest security concerns.
 When employees are retrenched, disgruntled or about to resign, there are very real threats around losing critical intellectual property and company data.
 For example, if an employee sends out highly confidential and valuable information to a competitor, does the business have a way of flagging such emails?
-Sometimes, employees are unaware of their error and can release sensitive data unwittingly and in a non-malicious manner.
+Sometimes, employees are unaware of their errors and can release sensitive data unwittingly and in a non-malicious manner.
 Increasingly, cloud-based email solutions offer sophisticated gateway and mail filtering features that protect against data leakage and ensure both visibility and compliance across the business.
 With intellectual property laws (e.g. POPI) and data protection becoming increasingly critical, such solutions must be incorporated into SMEs today.

 No more he said, she said …

 Another important component of an email solution is archiving.
 This allows businesses to be not only compliant and gives them the ability to retrieve legacy emails if called upon.
 So, for example, if an employee deliberately deletes his/her entire mailbox when leaving the business, there is a way to quickly and easily retrieve everything using an archiving solution.
 This becomes a valuable capability in disputes over whether an email was sent before a certain deadline or not.
 When submitting documents for competitive tenders, for example, businesses are often told that their information/application wasn’t submitted in time.
 This can be as a result of servers being down, bad connectivity, or simple deceit/misinformation on behalf of the receiver.
 But with Email Archiving, the business has a way of proving otherwise.
-As the sheer pace and complexity of business heightens in a digitally driven world, SMEs need to ensure that their IT solutions are a help – not a hindrance to growth.
+As the sheer pace and complexity of business heighten in a digitally-driven world, SMEs need to ensure that their IT solutions are a help – not a hindrance to growth.
 By starting with reliable and secure email solutions, SMEs can focus on their core purpose – and in so doing, drive innovation and expansion.